lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 h8948: add r5, r4, r2
 ```

-The instruction `add r2, r3, x0` needs to be replaced with the sequence `add r2, r3, x0; sub r2, r4`.
+The instruction `add r2, r3, x0` needs to be replaced with the sequence `add r2, r3, x0; sub r2, r4, r6`.
 Because the new sequence is more than one instruction we have to redirect the execution flow.
 Let's allocate a SRAM location, say `h0100_0040` and place the patched sequence:

 ```
-h100_0040: add r2, r3, x0     // The patched instruction
+h1000_0040: add r2, r3, x0     // The patched instruction
-           sub r2, r4         // New instruction patched in
+            sub r2, r4, r6     // New instruction patched in
             sub r4, r3, r1     // Orig instruction at h8944
-           auipc r31, disp_h100004c_to_h8948
+            auipc r31, disp_h1000_004c_to_h8948
             jalr x0, r31
 ```

-Let's allocate a trampoline location at say `h100_0000` for this patch.
+Let's allocate a trampoline location at say `h1000_0000` for this patch.

 ```
-h100_0000: auipc r31, disp_from_8940_to_100_0040
+h1000_0000: auipc r31, disp_from_8940_to_1000_0040
             jalr x0, r31       // Jump to the patch
 ```

 Let's use patch match register 0 for this patch.

 ```
-pa_mb_r0.m_base = h8943       // 8 byte patch
+IBUS_ADDR_MATCHING_0.VAL = h8940 | h3 = h8943 // 8 bytes patch
-pa_mb_r0.E = 1
+IBUS_REMAP_ADDR_0.VAL = h1000_0000
-pa_rb_r0.r_base = h1000_0000
+IBUS_ADDR_EN_0.EN = 1
 ```

-Now a fetch from `h8940` will get the code bytes from `h100_000`.
+Now a fetch from `h8940` will get the code bytes from `h1000_0000`.
-The AUIPC will execute and compute the address to the patch location `h100_0040`.
+The AUIPC will execute and compute the address to the patch location `h1000_0040`.
-The next fetch from `8944` will get the code bytes from `h100_0004` which is `JALR R31`.
+The next fetch from `8944` will get the code bytes from `h1000_0004` which is `JALR R31`.
-Now the instructions at `100_0040` execute - the first is the patched instruction and second is the new inserted instruction.
+Now the instructions at `1000_0040` execute - the first is the patched instruction and second is the new inserted instruction.
 Since we had to patch two instructions to create the jump to patch, we brought the instruction at `8944` along for the ride.

 Note that here r31 is assumed to be usable as a scratchpad.